Active Directory: Replication

 Active Directory uses multi-master replication to synchronize changes, meaning replicas pull changes from the server where the change occurred rather than being pushed to them.
 The Knowledge Consistency Checker (KCC) uses defined sites to manage traffic and create a replication topology of site links.
 Intra-site replication occurs frequently and automatically due to change notifications, which prompt peers to begin a pull replication cycle.
 Replication intervals between different sites are usually less consistent and don't usually use change notifications.
 However, it's possible to set it up to be the same as replication between locations on the same network if needed.

 Each DS3, T1, and ISDN link can have a cost, and the KCC alters the site link topology accordingly.
 Replication may occur transitively through several site links on same-protocol site link bridges if the price is low.
 However, KCC automatically costs a direct site-to-site link lower than transitive connections.
 A bridgehead server in each zone can send updates to other DCs in the exact location to replicate changes between sites.
 To configure replication for Active Directory zones, activate DNS in the domain based on the site.

 To replicate Active Directory, Remote Procedure Calls (RPC) over IP (RPC/IP) are used.
 SMTP is used to replicate between sites but only for modifications in the Schema, Configuration, or Partial Attribute Set (Global Catalog) GCs.
 It's not suitable for reproducing the default Domain partition.

+Credential lag

+Credential lag is the temporary period following a credential change or reset during which one or more systems continue to accept or require previously cached credentials.
+In Active Directory (AD) and hybrid identity environments, this delay typically results from: